FiniteStateInc/third-party-upload/README.md

       ERROR: ${{steps.third_party_upload.outputs.error}}
       RESPONSE: ${{steps.third_party_upload.outputs.response}}

-  show-link-as-comment: # this job generate a comment automatically in the PR in order to link to finitestate
+  show-link-as-comment: # This job generates a comment automatically in the PR in order to link to the Finite State Platform
     needs: finitestate-third-party-upload
     runs-on: ubuntu-latest
     permissions: